 - Select a TV Stand or Wall mount that places the TV at a comfortable height.

 - Do NOT, I repeat, DO NOT purchase your cables from a major electronics retailer, it’s a quick way to get ripped off.
 Major electronics retailers make a huge margin on cables.
 I’ve seen 6′ HDMI cables going for $100+ versus this 6ft HDMI cable from Amazon.com for around $10.00.
-Purchase your cables online, and spend the money I saved you to rent a few movies from Netflix to watch on your new TV.
+Purchase your cables online, and spend the money I saved you to rent a few movies from Netflix or Hulu.com to watch on your new TV.

 - Check out interiordesigndeals.com to find the latest coupons for Electronics and HDTV’s

 I hope that you found this guide helpful.
 Please leave comments if you have found any other useful charts for calculating TV sizes, or if you have any recommendations for a great TV.
+Also, if you are looking for any advice on how to furnish the rest of your living room or family room, check out our all of the interior design services we offer.